polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

     min((3 * x / n )^2, 1)

-For example, assume that there are 100 validators in the active set, and one equivocates in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
+For example, assume that there are 100 validators in the active set, and one equivocates in a slot (it doesn't matter whether it was a BABE or GRANDPA equivocation).
 This is unlikely to be an attack on the network but much more likely to be a misconfiguration of a validator.
-The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (i.e., the stake held by the validator and its nominators).
+The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (the stake held by the validator and its nominators).

 Now, assume that a group is running several validators, and they all have an issue in the same slot.
 The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
 If 20 validators